So… Should You Desex Your Cat?

 Notwithstanding the benefits of fewer unwanted cats flooding our shelters, spaying female cats is also known to reduce the risk of mammary tumours (breast cancer).
 Spaying a cat before their first heat reduces this risk seven-fold.
 Spaying at any age beyond this reduces the chance by 40% to 60%.

-Research shows cats live longer and healthier lives once they’re spayed.
+Research shows cats live longer and healthier lives once they undergo cat desexing surgery.
 Male cats can live twice as long as their unneutered counterparts and females live 62% longer.

-Neutering male cats removes the risk of testicular cancer.
+Desexing cats that are male removes the risk of testicular cancer.
 And even though male cats are less likely to get mammary tumours, neutering does still reduce the risk.

 Behavioural benefits of desexing